Non-functional Requirements: Examples, Types, How to Approach

 How to approach

-- Operating systems and their versions,
+- the list of supported operating systems and their versions,

-- Network specifics,
+- network specifics,

-- Browsers and their versions, and
+- the list of supported browsers and their versions, and

-- Devices and other hardware requirements.
+- devices and other hardware requirements.

 Example of portability and compatibility requirements of Visual Studio IDE